 We continue to use the GRI Standards to guide our sustainability reporting, as the Global Reporting Initiative remains the leading framework for EESG reporting.
 We have prepared this report in accordance with the GRI Standards: comprehensive option, and incorporates GRI's 10 key Reporting Principles for defining report content and quality.
 102-49

-This report covers Vermilion's operated business units, including Canada (CBU), France (FBU), Netherlands (NBU), Germany (GBU), Central and Eastern Europe Business Unit (CEE), Australia (ABU) and U.S. (USBU).
+This report covers Vermilion's operated business units, including Canada (CBU), France (FBU), Netherlands (NBU), Germany (GBU), Ireland (IBU), Central and Eastern Europe Business Unit (CEE), Australia (ABU) and U.S. (USBU).

 |Report Title||Performance Metrics Included|